Coming in spring 2019: “Green Card,” A Collection of Essays on Immigration

 Writer with a Day Job provides an invaluable collection of exercises to help integrate a side career of writing with a regular day gig.
 It's a talented dance to keep the daily grind of a job from sapping a writer's energy: this tells how to achieve that balance, providing exercises, ideas, and techniques to build creative expression into a daily work cycle.
 From planning a writing getaway to using one's lunch hour for writing, this is filled with keys to a writer's success, and is a pick for any literary or writer's collection. — Midwest Book Review, via Amazon.com

-Published in 2014: eBook Short Stories Set in Ireland
+Published in 2014: Short Stories Set in Ireland (E-books from Pixel Hall Press)

 Is a short collection of short fiction published by Flume Press.
 The book was selected for the Flume Press fiction prize, 2006.